Flows for APEX API Package (flow_api_pkg)

 ) return varchar2;

-message function This function returns a Flows for APEX error message with p0…p9 substitutions in p_lang.
+This function returns a Flows for APEX error message with p0…p9 substitutions in p_lang.

 EXAMPLE